Snapshots of Food Industry News

 Food processing sector to treble in coming years

 Food Processing Minister, Harsimrat Kaur Badal, says that the Rs.1.5 lakh crore food processing industry is likely to treble in the coming years.
-Higher economic growth and government initiatives like 100% FDI in marketing of food products are some of the drivers, Retailers, processors and manufacturers will also facilitate the growth in the sector.
-Badal opines that the Indian food market is ready for innovative food products, processes and investments.
-The Ministry is therefore facilitating ease of doing business and creating policies that are investor friendly.
-The Industry is also looking at ethical sourcing when developing its supplier chain, and integrating the backward linkages in to the supply chain.
+Higher economic growth and government initiatives like 100% FDI in the marketing of food products are some of the drivers, Retailers, processors, and manufacturers will also facilitate the growth in the sector.
+Badal opines that the Indian food market is ready for innovative food products, processes, and investments.
+The Ministry is, therefore, facilitating ease of doing business and creating policies that are investor friendly.
+The Industry is also looking at ethical sourcing when developing its supply chain and integrating the backward linkages into the supply chain.

 The food processing ministry proposes to organize the World Food Summit in 2017 which will serve as a single consolidated platform for investors, technology solution providers, processors, manufacturers and national and international stakeholders.
 Food processing has been identified as one of the 10 key sectors under Make in India initiative as it is an attractive capital and technology investment opportunity for domestic and foreign investors alike.
 Krish Iyer, President & CEO, Walmart India suggested that FDI policy in the marketing of food products may include certain non-food items as that has been the demand of international retailers.